 - tricyclic antidepressants (TCAs), such as imipramine and clomipramine

-These medications are thought to work by altering the levels of certain chemicals in your brain and reducing the amount of dreaming (REM) sleep, which is responsible for many of the symptoms of narcolepsy.
+It's thought these medicines work by altering the levels of certain chemicals in your brain and reducing the amount of dreaming (REM) sleep, which is responsible for many of the symptoms of narcolepsy.

-The side effects you may experience will depend on the specific medication you're taking, but general side effects of antidepressants can include:
+The side effects you may experience will depend on the specific medicine you're taking, but general side effects of antidepressants can include:

 Most side effects will improve within a few weeks.
-Speak to your GP or specialist if you're experiencing any side effects that are particularly troublesome or persistent.
+Speak to a GP or specialist if you have any side effects that are particularly troublesome or persistent.

-You shouldn't stop taking antidepressants suddenly as you may experience unpleasant withdrawal effects.
-If you want to stop taking your medication, your GP will reduce your dose gradually over the course of a few weeks.
+If you want to stop taking your medicine, your GP will gradually reduce your dose over the course of a few weeks.